WDI-SEA/notes/11-projects/project-4.md

 Things you can do in P4:

-* Develop a MERN stack application to solidify knowledge of technologies we used in class.
+* Try out a new technology you've been interested in using, but that we haven't used in class. **_Highly encouraged!_**
 * Create a highly polished product that can anchor your portfolio, illustrate your skills, and show substantial work in an area of interest.
-* Create an application in a new language that you wish to learn
+* Create an application in a new language that you wish to learn.
 * Develop an ambitious MVP that will serve as the basis for a larger project post-cohort.
-* Try out a new technology you've been interested in using, but that we haven't used in class.
-Highly encouraged!
+* Develop a MERN stack application to solidify knowledge of technologies we used in class.

 You have the opportunity to work solo, or in groups of your choosing, with a max size of four.